ringcentral/ringcentral-api-docs/docs/social-messaging/index.md

 The response is a flat list of contents (not nested).
 This means that an initiated message and the replied messages are listed as separated messages.
 To chain those messages for creating a conversation, you must rely on the content's `threadId` values.
 If you want to precisely match an agent reply message to a customer message, you must match the content message `id` of a customer message and the `inReplyToContentId` of an agent message.

-For a busy RingCX account with multiple connected channels where there are thousands of messages in each channel.
+For a busy RingEX account with multiple connected channels where there are thousands of messages in each channel.
 It's recommended to use one or more filters in the table below to optimize response and list only the contents of interest.

 You can set the max number of content messages per page to limit the size of the response and use the next page token (if available) to read more content messages.